-AUT&PILOT 831-687-0541 www.cptautopilot.com Powerful Quiet & Dependable Easy Owner Installation Low Power Consumption Built for Immersion
+AUT&PILOT 831-687-0541 www.cptautopilot.com Quiet & Dependable Powerful-116Nm torque Easy Owner Installation Low Power Consumption Built for Immersion

 Planning to travel to some far-flung destination?

 If you're planning to fly out to meet friends in Mexico, the Caribbean or the South Pacific, why not stop by the Latitude 38 office before you leave and pick up a bundle of magazines to share with cruisers?
 We promise you'll be a hero - and you'll probably earn a few beers for your efforts.